|Check-in Counters, |

 Xinggang Port Inquiring Phone: 022-25213380

 Ticket-selling Phone: 022-23394290

 Local city-bus system consists of school bus routes, special sight-seeing routes and regular routes which include inner city and suburban lines.
 If you take an inner city bus route, you will pay CNY1 for twelve kilometers (about 7.5 miles) or less and CNY1.5 for more.
 If you take a suburb line you have to pay CNY1 for the first ten kilometers (about 6.2 miles) and CNY0.5 for each extra five kilometers (about 3.1 miles)

-At present, there are four subway lines in operation in the city, Line 1, Line 2, Line 3 and Line 9.
+At present, there are five metro lines in operation in the city, Line 1, Line 2, Line 3, Line 6 and Line 9.
 In terms of the city's further plan, there will be other 12 lines constructed, all of which could cover the thirteen districts of the city.

 Line 1: Liuyuan ⇔ Shuanglin